kudzizvomuya/kudzizvomuya/ERPNext.md

 A platform that allows you to build, design, manage, and develop your web presence in minutes.
 Allows you to modify the look and feel of your website to match your brand using a simple yet powerful website builder with advanced theming capabilities.

+### E-Commerce

+You may create an e-commerce store on your website using ERPNext.
+As it stands, any contemporary business, especially in this digital age, need an internet presence.
+This aids in the acquisition of new consumers and the creation of data insights, both of which are beneficial to the company's overall strategy.

 ### Customizable to meet the exact needs of the business

-The Frappe Framework which ERPNext is built on makes it very easy to customize the system without even knowing the code.
+ERPNext is built on top of the excellent Frappe Framework, which allows you to create and customize business items directly from the user interface without having to deploy any code.
+Frappe has a permissions architecture built in, as well as a configurable workflow, reports, print formats, content management, portals, and more.

+### Detailed Custom Reports

+ERPNext's preconfigured reports have detailed information .

+### Quick to deploy and Scale

+ERPNext is based on off-the-shelf open source components and standardized service oriented.his makes ERPNext comparatively easy to scale. web architecture.

 ## Support and Maintanace

 ERPNext provides support and maintenance on various packages depending on the type of subscription.
-Quest ERP Solutions, based in Sandton City, Johannesburg, South Africa,consulting, support,deployment and ERPNext training.
+Quest ERP Solutions, based in Johannesburg, South Africa,consulting, support,deployment and ERPNext training.
 The following are some of support services:

     1. Consulting
     2. Support